Flame Vein

-Flame Vein is the first studio album by Bump of Chicken, released on March 18, 1999.
+Flame Vein is the debut studio album by Bump of Chicken, released on March 18, 1999.
 One track, "Arue", was later released as a limited print single.
 Another, "Little Braver", was later released on the "Lamp" single as a B-side.
 It was re-released on April 28, 2004, as Flame Vein +1 and included the song "Battle Cry" from B-side of the "Lamp" single.

 Track listing

 All tracks written by Fujiwara Motoo.